 Jonathan Aranda4220.3160.3810.382

-Look at Kyle Schwarber and Jonathan Aranda.
-Aranda hit .316 — seventy-six points higher than Schwarber’s .240 — and yet Schwarber finished with the higher wOBA (.391 to .381).
-Batting average says Aranda was the clearly better hitter that season; wOBA, which sees Schwarber’s walks and home runs, says it was the other way around.
-Juan Soto is the same story in miniature: a modest-looking .263 average wrapped around a .390 wOBA, because almost everything Soto does at the plate — walk, double, homer — is the high-value kind.
+My favorite pair here is Kyle Schwarber and Jonathan Aranda.
+Aranda hit .316 — seventy-six points higher than Schwarber’s .240, which is not a rounding error, that’s a chasm — and yet Schwarber finished with the higher wOBA, .391 to .381.
+Batting average is screaming that Aranda was the better hitter. wOBA, which actually counts Schwarber’s walks and home runs, shrugs and says no, other way around.
+Juan Soto is the same trick in miniature: a modest-looking .263 average wrapped around a .390 wOBA, because nearly everything Soto does at the plate — walk, double, homer — is the high-value kind.

 wOBA vs. xwOBA